laam-egg/DeepMalNet/README.md

 Trained DNN checkpoints will be saved in the directory `$PROJECT_ROOT/checkpoints`.
-The checkpoint file is named after the current timestamp to avoid conflicts.
+The checkpoint file is named after the current timestamp and the number of trained epochs, to avoid conflicts.

-I also trained some model checkpoints in that directory.
+**TODO: pretrained checkpoints for others to experiment with ???**

 ## Quick Inference